sistuneha/Simple-Task-List-ml/README.md

 # -Simple-Task-List-
 ## Overview
-#### The Intelligent Task Management App is a Python-based application designed to streamline your productivity by providing features for adding, removing, listing, prioritizing tasks, and receiving recommendations based on task descriptions.
-This app leverages machine learning to offer intelligent task suggestions and prioritize your tasks effectively.
+#### The Intelligent Task Management application is a Python-based application designed to streamline your productivity by providing features for adding, removing, listing, prioritizing tasks, and receiving recommendations based on task descriptions.
+This application leverages machine learning to offer intelligent task suggestions and prioritize your tasks effectively.

 ## Features
 #### Add Tasks: Easily add new tasks with descriptions.